You are reading the documentation for the in-development version of Streamlink.

 |

-Another method of installing Streamlink in a non-system-wide way is using virtualenv, which creates a user owned Python environment instead.
+Another way of installing Streamlink in a non-system-wide way is using the venv or virtualenv Python packages, which both create a user-owned Python environment which is isolated from the system's main Python package environment.

 # Create a new environment